 - The M.F.A. in English offers concentrations in either poetry or fiction.
-Students participate in a graduate writing workshop each semester and take 6 additional one-semester courses for credit, at least four of them in English or American literature, Comparative Literature, literature in the modern or classical languages, or cultural studies (typically two per semester during the first year and one per semester during the second year).
-First year students receive practical training by working as Editorial Assistants for Epoch, a periodical of prose and poetry published by the Creative Writing staff of the department.
+Students participate in a graduate writing workshop each semester and take six additional one-semester courses for credit, at least four of them in English or American literature, comparative literature, literature in the modern or classical languages, or cultural studies (typically two per semester during the first year and one per semester during the second year).
+First year students receive practical training by working as editorial assistants for Epoch, a periodical of prose and poetry published by the creative writing staff of the department.
 The most significant requirement of the M.F.A. degree is the completion of a book-length manuscript: a collection of poems, short stories, or a novel.

 - Africana Studies

 - Applied Economics and Management (Agricultural Economics, Resource Economics)

 - Applied Statistics

 - Food Science and Technology